-- 5.1.7 The Proposed Development would also use the existing Strathy North Wind Farm access tracks (in addition to a new section of permanent track) to access towers positioned on the western side of the River Strathy.
-No upgrade to the existing track would be required, but the construction of a permanent access track leading to Towers 2, 3 and 4 would require some limited woodland felling. - 5.1.8 New permanent and new temporary access tracks would be required where no existing tracks can be used.
-These are shown on Figure 3.1 and an access track schematic is included in Appendix 3.2 Access Track Schematic.
+- Vehicle access would be required to each tower location for the creation of foundations and to facilitate tower installation.
+Volume 4: Figure V1-3.1 The Proposed Alignment shows the proposed access arrangements, which comprises the use of existing tracks and a combination of new temporary and permanent access tracks. - Access would largely utilise existing access as far as practicable, upgraded as required.
+Existing bellmouths would also be utilised where possible, subject to improvements.
+The construction of one new bellmouth would be required off the A897 to access the terminal tower and CSE compound.
+It is anticipated that access would mainly be achieved through upgrade of existing and installation of new tracks, both temporary and permanent, where no existing tracks can be used.
+These are shown on Volume 2: Figure V1-3.1 and an access track schematic is included in Volume 4: Appendix V1-3.2 Further Engineering Information.
 Where the existing ground provides the appropriate bearing capacities, the new accesses would be constructed on-formation.
 Where the existing ground does not provide the appropriate bearing capacities and / or where peat is located, the new accesses would likely be floated on top of the soft ground, circumnavigating the requirement for deep excavations and disturbance to the peat.
-All new tracks would be constructed in accordance with best practice construction methods, and with reference to NatureScot's good practice guide on constructing tracks in Scottish uplands. - 5.1.9 Other access by low ground pressure vehicles may be required between poles and towers.
-Such access would not require formal access tracks as access would either be via tracked vehicles, or temporary trackway systems would be utilised in boggy / soft ground areas where required. - 5.1.10 For steel lattice tower construction, it is anticipated that access would mainly be achieved through installation of new stone 'spur' tracks (permanent and temporary), to access each steel tower from the existing track.
-Floating stone road or trackway panel construction (typically a short-term solution) may be installed in sensitive areas such as over deeper areas of peat. - 5.1.11 For wood pole construction, vehicle access is required to each pole location during construction to allow excavation and creation of foundations and pole installation.
-Preference would be given to lower impact access solutions including the use of low pressure tracked personnel vehicles and trackway in boggy / soft ground areas to reduce any damage to, and compaction of, the ground.
-These journeys would be kept to a minimum to minimise disruption to habitats along the route.
+All new tracks would be constructed in accordance with best practice construction methods, and with reference to NatureScot's good practice guide on constructing tracks in Scottish uplands8. - 5.1.7 Other access by low ground pressure vehicles may be required.
+Such access would not require formal access tracks as access would either be via tracked vehicles, or temporary trackway systems would be utilised in boggy / soft ground areas where required.